-Sprint says Ice Cream Sandwich is coming to Epic 4G Touch, "other key products"Alex Wagner - Senior News Editor
+Sprint says Ice Cream Sandwich is coming to Epic 4G Touch, "other key products"Alex Wagner - Deputy Managing Editor, News Desk

 Sprint's Nexus S 4G began getting its helping of Ice Cream Sandwich earlier this month, and today the carrier announced that it's planning to push Android 4.0 updates to a "variety of devices" via over-the-air updates.
 Sprint says that that variety includes both the Epic 4G Touch and the Nexus S 4G (which it refers to as "Nexus S"), but it stops short of naming any other specific devices that'll receive ICS, simply saying that "other key products in our line-up" will be upgraded.
 No specific upgrade dates were mentioned.
 Sprint's full statement:

 "Sprint will begin to roll out Google's latest version of Android™, Ice Cream Sandwich, to our customers in 2012.
 Ice Cream Sandwich will be available via an over-the-air update to a variety of devices including Galaxy™ S II, Epic™ 4G Touch and Nexus S™ and other key products in our line-up.
 Stay tuned for more details and exact timing."